craftykate/check-totals/README.md

 			----------------------
 			Enter check amount, q to quit, or -# to delete a check
 			```

 ## Developer Info

-* This program was written by me, Kate McFaul, <a href="http://katemcfaul.com">KateMcFaul.com</a>.
+* This program was written by me, Kate McFaul.
+Visit me at <a href="http://katemcfaul.com">KateMcFaul.com</a>.
 While learning Ruby I wrote many (many) small programs to practice.
 This program I actually use almost every day at work and find it very useful.
-* Design Goals
+* **Design Goals**
 	- It doesn't do much, so the goals are very simple.
 	- **Easy** - I wanted to use as few keystrokes as possible.
 It only adds, it doesn't subtract (unless we're deleting a check) or multiply or divide, so needing to press the `+` key was redundant.
 Just type an amount and press enter.
 	- **Quick** - I didn't want to total up all my checks in order to see the results.
 I wanted the whole summary every time I hit enter.
 That way I can stay on track with all the info after every single check.